Google Free Zone: Reception and impact

 A number of Internet commentators viewed Google Free Zone as both inspired by and a potential competitor to Facebook Zero.

 The Subsecretaria de Telecomunicaciones of Chile ruled that Zero-rating services like Wikipedia Zero, Facebook Zero, and Google Free Zone, that subsidize mobile data usage, violate net neutrality laws and that the practice had to end by June 1, 2014.

+In addition to regulatory concerns, digital rights advocates also expressed caution about zero‑rating practices.
+For example, the Electronic Frontier Foundation noted that such programs, though they increase access, "ultimately zero‑rated services are a dangerous compromise" because they create uneven access to information and may distort user behavior.